mroberts1/BOOTSTRA.386/manual/index.md

 "Yea but to do what?"
 Gilda asks rubbing her temples.
 "I mean look, if WordPerfect is looking for like Alt-F2, we can't just translate that into a mouse or display a box on the screen, every application is different in how that exists internally.
 The applications themselves have to be aware of the difference in a way in order to have the affordances."

 Hasegawa shouts back "Hey, I need to stop for gas.
 But also I've got something to say".
-As the Winnebago slides off the highway in a town called Tehachapi that closes at 8pm except for a single Texaco and a Denny's, I give up on sleeping.
+As the Winnebago slides off the highway in a town called Tehachapi that closes at 8 PM except for a single Texaco and a Denny's, I give up on sleeping.
 Maybe we should go get some food after all.

 I pull myself out of bed, "Mind if I buy you that dinner after all?"
 It's always nice not to have to ask twice.